imraghavagr/ReviewScrapperWithDeployment/README.md

 # ReviewScrapperWithDeployment

 ## Introduction

-Review Scrapper is explicitly coded to scrap product reviews from www.flipkart.com I have created it as a first step to learn databases, web API and deployment.
+You can find the deployed project here - https://arcane-reef-23941.herokuapp.com/ Review Scrapper is coded in Python to scrap product reviews from www.flipkart.com.
+I have created it as a first step to learn databases, web API and deployment.

 ## Table of contents